12 Considerations for Responsible Data Science

 Short-term choices under stress may be bad in the long run ….

-- Bias in the (training) data (historical, sampling, …) can drive biased outcomes.
+Bias in the (training) data (historical, sampling, …) can drive biased outcomes.

-- Are algorithms really less biased than people?
+Are algorithms really less biased than people?
 It depends …

 - How do you measure fairness?
 See Tutorial: 21 Definitions of Fairness …

 - How can you tell with “black box” models?
-See Machine learning transparency and … A Toolkit for Transparency in Dataset Documentation
+See Machine learning transparency

-Active area for research and publication
+Active area for research and publication.

 12.4.3 Three Articles for Consideration